 Native to (or naturalized in) Oregon:

 - Conifer, evergreen tree/shrub, to 40 ft (12 m) high, broad pyramidal, branches erect and out spreading, densely crowded.
 Bark reddish brown, fissured into narrow ridges covered with elongated scales.
 Leaves in flattened branchlets, each scale-like, 2 mm long, abruptly pointed, those on the main axes conspicuously glandular, bright green above and pale green below, may become yellow-brown in winter.
-Male catkins globose with 3 pairs of stamens.
-Cones oblong, 8 mm long, light brown.
+Male pollen cones are small (1-2 mm), inconspicuous, at the ends of the twigs.
+Seed cones when mature are 9-14 mm long and brown..

-- Native to USDA Zone (2)3 The species is native from eastern to central North America; from Nova Scotia east to Manitoba and south to Illinois, Tennessee and North Carolina.
+- Native to USDA Zone (2)3 The species is native from eastern to central North America; from Nova Scotia west to Manitoba and south to Illinois, Tennessee and North Carolina.

-- Some are narrow, columnar or cone-shaped, e.g., 'Brandon', 'Degroot's Spire', 'Smaragd', 'Nigra', and 'Pyramidalis'.
+- Some are narrow, columnar or cone-shaped, e.g., 'Brandon', 'Degroot's Spire', 'Smaragd' i.e., 'Emerald Green', 'Nigra', and 'Pyramidalis'.
 A narrow pyramidal form tends to come true from seed, but seedlings are not necessarily uniform in cultivation.

 - Some cultivars have a dwarf, compact, and/or globular habit, e.g., 'Danica', 'Globosa', 'Hetz Midget', 'Little Gem', 'Sherwood Moss', 'Tiny Tim', and 'Woodwardii'.